rafael-santiago/vigcrack/README.md

 ```

 The sequence ``tasvi`` does not remember anything written in English.
-So, with this clue she started to consider only
+So, with this clue, she started to consider only
 ``YLP -> WEL``.
 If ``YLPH`` is not ``WELC`` maybe it could be ``WELL``:

 ```